-Entering his 48th season as a broadcaster for his hometown team, calling games on 620 WTMJ and the Brewers Radio Network, Bob Uecker celebrates his 63rd year in baseball.
+Bob Uecker enters his 53rd season as a broadcaster for his hometown team, calling games on Newsradio 620 WTMJ and the Brewers Radio Network.
+He is celebrating his 68th year in baseball.

-On August 31, 2012, Uecker was given a very special honor as a statue bearing his likeness was dedicated in his honor outside American Family Field, joining those previously dedicated to fellow Hall of Famers Hank Aaron, Robin Yount and Commissioner Emeritus Allan H. “Bud” Selig.
+On August 31, 2012, a statue bearing his likeness was dedicated in his honor outside American Family Field, joining those previously dedicated to fellow Hall of Famers Hank Aaron, Robin Yount and Commissioner Emeritus Allan H. “Bud” Selig.
 The ceremony was attended by celebrities and current and former players as well as Uecker’s family and friends.

-On April 25, 2014, a second statue was dedicated in Uecker’s honor, this one in the last row of the “Uecker Seats” on Miller Park's Terrace Level.
-The statue commemorates Uecker's Miller Lite commercials in which he famously delivered the often repeated line, “I must be in the front row!"
-The statue allows fans a special photo opportunity.
-Also in 2014, Uecker was commissioned into the Brewers Wall of Honor, which is located along the third-base side outside American Family Field.
+On April 25, 2014, a second statue was dedicated in Uecker’s honor, this one in the last row of the “Uecker Seats” on the Terrace Level at American Family Field.
+The statue commemorates the Miller Lite commercials in which he famously delivered the often-repeated line, “I must be in the front row!”
+That year, he was also inducted into the inaugural class of the Brewers Wall of Honor, which is located along the third-base side outside American Family Field.

-Uecker has also been recognized locally throughout his career with the Brewers, including earning Wisconsin Sportscaster of the Year five times during his career and was inducted into the Wisconsin Sports Hall of Fame in 1998.
-Also, for his efforts, he was inducted into the Wisconsin Performing Artists Hall of Fame in 1993, which was established in 1983 to honor nationally and internationally known performing artists with Wisconsin ties.
-In 1994, Uecker was elected to the Wisconsin Broadcasters Association Hall of Fame.
+Uecker has also been recognized locally throughout his career with the Brewers, including earning Wisconsin Sportscaster of the Year honors five times.
+He was inducted into the Wisconsin Performing Artists Hall of Fame in 1993, the Wisconsin Broadcasters Association Hall of Fame in 1994 and the Wisconsin Sports Hall of Fame in 1998.
 In January 1995, he earned the Big B.A.T.
-Award from the Baseball Assistance Team at a dinner in New York City for his continuing support of former Major League stars who are in need of assistance.
+Award from the Baseball Assistance Team at a dinner in New York City in recognition of his continued support of former Major League players who are in need of assistance.

 A versatile talent, Uecker’s credits go far beyond guest appearances and play-by-play.
-In 1985, he launched a television acting career as one of the stars of ABC’s sitcom Mr. Belvedere, which put 122 episodes into syndication.
+In 1985, he launched a television acting career as one of the stars of ABC’s sitcom Mr. Belvedere, which aired 122 episodes.
 He also hosted two syndicated television shows, Bob Uecker’s Wacky World of Sports and Bob Uecker’s War of the Stars.

-Uecker was one of the Miller Lite All-Stars in popular commercials for the beer during the 1980s.
-He was also cast as a radio announcer in the movie Major League, which was filmed at County Stadium, and Major League II.
-Uecker even made appearances on the pro wrestling circuit, serving as a host at WrestleMania III and WrestleMania IV, earning him a spot in the WWE Hall of Fame in 2010.
+Additionally, Uecker was one of the Miller Lite All-Stars in commercials for the beverage during the 1980s and was cast as a radio announcer in the movies Major League, which was filmed at County Stadium in Milwaukee, and Major League II.
+He has even made appearances on the pro wrestling circuit, hosting WrestleMania III and WrestleMania IV, which earned him a spot in the WWE Hall of Fame in 2010.

-Uecker’s experience broadcasting Brewers games both on radio and television gained him national recognition as he went on to serve as color commentator for ABC Sports coverage of Monday Night Baseball, the League Championship Series and World Series as well as NBC’s Friday Night Baseball.
+Uecker’s national recognition gained broadcasting Brewers games both on radio and television also led to his role as color commentator for ABC Sports coverage of Monday Night Baseball, the League Championship Series and World Series as well as NBC’s Friday Night Baseball.

-Uecker’s accomplishments are not limited to the electronic medium.
-He authored a book entitled Catcher in the Wry, a humorous look back on the years he spent as a catcher with the Milwaukee/Atlanta Braves, St. Louis Cardinals and Philadelphia Phillies during six seasons in the Major Leagues.
-One of his career highlights as a player came in 1964, when he was a member of the world champion St. Louis Cardinals.
+Uecker’s accomplishments are not limited to the electronic medium as he authored a book entitled Catcher in the Wry, a humorous look back on his six years spent as a catcher with the Milwaukee/Atlanta Braves, St. Louis Cardinals and Philadelphia Phillies.
+One of the highlights of his career was being a member of the 1964 world champion Cardinals.

-Despite his national attention and success, Uecker never forgot his roots.
+Despite his national attention and success, Uecker has never forgotten his roots.
 In 2015, he was honored with the Lombardi Foundation’s Award of Excellence for his role in helping raise funds and awareness for cancer research.
-His philanthropic efforts have also benefitted several local organizations, including the United Performing Arts Fund, the Midwest Athletes Against Childhood Cancer Fund, the Milwaukee Symphony, the Boys & Girls Clubs of Greater Milwaukee and Big Brothers/Big Sisters.
+His philanthropic efforts have benefited several local organizations, including the United Performing Arts Fund, the Midwest Athletes Against Childhood Cancer Fund, the Milwaukee Symphony, the Boys & Girls Clubs of Greater Milwaukee, Big Brothers/Big Sisters and Wounded Warriors.

-In addition, Uecker is an advocate for organizations that battle cystic fibrosis and heart disease, and is involved with the Wisconsin Department of Tourism and the Make-A-Wish Foundation.
+In addition, Uecker is an advocate for organizations that battle cystic fibrosis and heart disease and is involved with the Wisconsin Department of Tourism, the Make-A-Wish Foundation and the ALS Association.